mre/endler.dev/content/2021/first-business/index.md

 It ticks all the boxes:

-- [x] Solves a real problem.
+- 💪 Solves a real problem.
-- [x] It's boring, so people might pay for not having to do it themselves.
+- 🥱 It's boring, so people might pay for not having to do it themselves.
-- [x] No time wasted on design or infrastructure.
+- ⚡️ No time wasted on design or infrastructure.
 It's the ultimate MVP.
-- [x] Low tech: no programming required.
+- 🐢 Low tech: no programming required.
-- [x] You spend less time building and more time talking to potential customers.
+- 🚀 You spend less time building and more time talking to potential customers.

 ## Examples